qri-io/website/src/pages/about.md

   photo='dustmop.jpg'
   github='dustmop'
 >
   Dustin is a full stack developer who makes everything about Qri work better.
 He has over a decade of software engineering experience, the bulk of which coming during his time at Google (focusing on compiler and high performance code).
-He also has deep experience in node.js, python, Go (contributor lis) C++, and other languages.
+He also has deep experience in node.js, python, Go (contributor list) C++, and other languages.

   In his free time, Dustin designs and builds arcade and video games.
 </TeamMemberBio>